Diplomats meet on Iran deal as Trump stays mum on decision

 Tillerson said he had been surprised when Trump publicly announced he had reached a decision.
 The secretary told reporters it would now take some time to prepare to implement the decisions.
 He gave no hint as to the direction Trump would take, but repeated the president's long-standing position that the deal does not address troubling non-nuclear behavior despite the hopes of those who negotiated it.

-Tillerson spoke to reporters after a meeting of the parties to the nuclear deal, including Iranian Foreign Minister Mohammad Javad Zarif.
+Tillerson spoke to reporters following a meeting of the parties to the nuclear deal, including Iranian Foreign Minister Mohammad Javad Zarif.
 The meeting marked the highest-level U.S.-Iranian encounter since Trump became president.

 European Union foreign policy chief Federica Mogherini, who hosted the meeting, said all parties to the accord — including Tillerson — agreed it "is working and is delivering for its purpose."